Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Thank you.
-The next question comes from the line of Moesh Chandani from Ambit Capital.
+The next question comes from the line of Moez Chandani from AMBIT Capital.
 Please go ahead.

 Hi, good evening and thank you for taking my question.
 My first question was on the broader transportation segment.
-So you know, the last year has been turbulent for the entire segment, but looking at Q4, I think things were flattish.
-What’s your outlook for the transportation segment going into FY27 and for the overall business, is the application still double digit growth for the financial year?
+So the last year has been turbulent for the entire segment.
+But looking at Q4, I think things were flattish.
+How — what’s your outlook for the Transportation segment going into FY ’27?
+And for the overall business, is the aspiration still double-digit growth for the financial year?

 Manoj Raghavan

 Understood.
-And the second question is on margin.
-You know, again, margins saw a very sharp improvement this quarter.
-What seems to be driving that?
-Especially I think since utilization is still at about 70%, 73% like you said.
-And then in terms of sustainability for the for this margin improvement going forward, what would your comments be?
+And the second question is on margins.
+Again, margins saw a very sharp improvement this quarter.
+What seems to be driving that, especially since utilization is still at about 70%, 73% like you said.
+And then in terms of sustainability for the — for this margin improvement going forward, what would your comment be?

 Gaurav Bajaj

-This is Gaurav, let me answer that question.
-I think we have been talking about the margin for the past few quarters and I think we have been mentioning that.
-I think we are making constant effort to go back to our original margin band which is about 27 to 28%.
-So I think the work has been happening towards that.
-In terms of the operating model, operating efficiencies and delivery.
+This is Gaurav.
+Let me answer that question.
+I think we have been talking about the margin for the past few quarters.
+And I think we have been mentioning that I think we are making constant effort to go back to our original margin band, which is about 27% to 28%.
+So I think the work has been happening towards that in terms of the operating model, operating efficiencies and leverage.
 It’s not only about the utilization.
-Of course utilization was below 70% at one point of time.
-Now we are almost inching towards mid 70.
+Of course, utilization was below 70% at one point of time.
+Now we are almost inching towards mid-70.
+So every 1% increase in utilization also helps at least 25 to 30 basis points on the margins.
+So that is helping one.

-So every, you know, one person increase in utilization also helps, you know, at least 25 to 30 basis point on the margins.
-So that is helping one second, I think that some of the fixed price contract that increase that has happened that is also, you know, come sometimes with a better margins because you are able to, you know, have a better optimized and rationalized pyramid on those, you know, deals if you able to deliver and execute on those contract, you know, the way you have contracted for.
-I think third is that pyramid in terms of, you know, managing the pyramid and the further hiring.
+Second, I think the sum of the fixed price contracts that increase that has happened, that has also come sometimes with better margins because you are able to have a better optimize and rationalize pyramid on those deals if you’re able to deliver and execute on those contracts the way you have contracted for.
+I think third is that pyramid in terms of managing the pyramid and the further hiring, so that is well calibrated in terms of the future requirements, supply-demand state.
+So that is giving me almost 65 basis point kind of improvement on a quarter-to-quarter basis.

-So that is well calibrated in terms of the future requirement, supply, demand, state.
-So that is giving me almost 65 basis point kind of improvement on a quarter to quarter basis.
-And yes, I think there has been some currency tailwind which is also helping margins for the current quarter.
-So if I have to put in terms of the margin work, probably 150, 155 basis point is coming from the currency movements against most of the cross currencies has improved compared to the INR 65 paisa.
-You know, 65 basis point would have come from the operating efficiencies, you know, across different levels.
+And yes, I think there has been some currency tailwind, which is also helping margins for the current quarter.
+So if I have to put in terms of the margin work, probably 150, 155 basis point is coming from the currency movements against most of the cross currencies has improved compared to the INR.
+INR0.65 — 65 basis point would have come from the operating efficiencies across different levers that is into play.
+And also, we have done the salary increase for the rest of the staff for the — in the organization effective 1st Jan.
+So that would be 90 basis point kind of impact on the quarter.
+So that sums up to almost 130 basis point improvement in the operating margin on a quarter-to-quarter basis.

 Understood.
 And just one last question, if I can squeeze in.
-So you know, media, one of the concerns that were there last year in terms of consolidation and again, you know that a lot of deals were getting cut.
-So do you think that phase is behind us now or do you think, you know, looking at the very strong growth we’ve had in media or do you think that the segment is still challenged from a growth perspective for the next few quarters?
+So media, one of the concerns that were there last year in terms of consolidation.
+And again, that a lot of deals were getting cut.
+So do you think that phase is behind us now?
+Or do you think looking at the very strong growth we’ve had in media?
+Or do you think that the segment is still challenged from a growth perspective for the next quarters?

 Manoj Raghavan